indieopensource/paid-license/terms.md

 1. During the term of this agreement, _Customer_ must abide by this agreement, not the _Public License_.

-2. After this agreement ends, if the software remains _Publicly Licensed_, then _Customer_ must abide by the _Public License_ again.
+2. After this agreement ends, _Customer_ must abide by the _Public License_.

 # Liability